Offices in the USA and Malta

 Archaeologist Dr. Fernando Coimbra agrees, “The multidisciplinary character of Archaeoacoustics can provide a deeper insight, providing a better knowledge of the past, a better understanding of the present and a better planning of the future.”
 Coimbra recognizes a new direction for interpretation of heritage sites.
 “In the last years,” he says, “Archaeoacoustics has been contributing with important data in order to understand better several social aspects of past communities, when studying, for example, the acoustic properties of some places, sound frequencies and acoustic phenomena, among other aspects.
 Indeed this helps to explain the role of sound across History and its effects on the human brain and consequent behavior of individuals and societies. “

-The next international multi-disciplinary conference on Archaeoacoustics will be held in Tomar, Portugal in October 2017.
-Registration is open to non-presenting observers.
-Archaeoacoustics III is organized by The OTS Foundation, The Polytechnic Institute of Tomar, Portugal, The Instituto Terra e Memória (ITM) and The Geosciences Centre of Coimbra University.
-Details can be found online: http://www.otsf.org/2017-conference.html
+The third international multi-disciplinary conference on Archaeoacoustics was held in Tomar, Portugal in October 2017.
+Archaeoacoustics III was organized by The OTS Foundation, The Polytechnic Institute of Tomar, Portugal, The Instituto Terra e Memória (ITM) and The Geosciences Centre of Coimbra University.

 Since 1995, OTSF has been a registered provider for